hashicorp/terraform-provider-google/website/docs/r/compute_autoscaler.html.markdown

   Fraction of backend capacity utilization (set in HTTP(s) load balancing configuration) that autoscaler should maintain.
 Must be a positive float value.
 If not defined, the default is 0.8.

+The `scaling_schedules` block supports:

+* `name` - (Required) The identifier for this object.
+Format specified above.

+* `min_required_replicas` -
+  (Required)
+  Minimum number of VM instances that autoscaler will recommend in time intervals starting according to schedule.

+* `schedule` -
+  (Required)
+  The start timestamps of time intervals when this scaling schedule should provide a scaling signal.
+This field uses the extended cron format (with an optional year field).

+* `time_zone` -
+  (Optional)
+  The time zone to be used when interpreting the schedule.
+The value of this field must be a time zone name from the tz database: http://en.wikipedia.org/wiki/Tz_database.

+* `duration_sec` -
+  (Required)
+  The duration of time intervals (in seconds) for which this scaling schedule will be running.
+The minimum allowed value is 300.

+* `disabled` -
+  (Optional)
+  A boolean value that specifies if a scaling schedule can influence autoscaler recommendations.
+If set to true, then a scaling schedule has no effect.

+* `description` -
+  (Optional)
+  A description of a scaling schedule.

 - - -